 A manager’s commitment to motivating employees through shared vision and communication is a fundamental skill that great managers bring to a workplace.
 If you show your excitement and enthusiasm around company goals, your employees will feel encouraged to support you to achieve those goals.

 Good moods are always infectious — especially in the workplace, employee motivation is driven by clearly communicated missions and visions.

 One challenge what many managers face is not adequately educating their employees on what the organisation is trying to achieve but, only what needs to be done by the employee.

 A method which you can try is – Make a visual reminder of your company’s roadmap.
-Cut out words, phrases, and images that express the destination you have for the business.
-Clearly display to your employees’, visions which the organisation holds for the next 5 years.
+This will cut out words, phrases, and images that express the destination you have for the business.
+Clearly display to your employees’ visions which the organisation holds for the next 5 years.

 One etiquette which can be improved on by many organisations, is communication with employees.
 Employees feel valued if good communication is present.
 The importance of employee communication is often overlooked.
 Communicate with employees frequently and have more face-to-face interaction rather than just sticking to emails.

 Give recognition through praising employees for a job that is well done.
 This should help create an emotional connection between both employer and employees.